-It is important to understand that Strategic Advisers' affiliates receive compensation for providing a variety of services to mutual funds, as described below in "Client Referrals and Other Compensation."
+Amount.
+It is important to understand that Strategic Advisers' affiliates receive compensation for providing a variety of services to mutual funds and ETPs, as described below in "Client Referrals and Other Compensation."

 Such compensation is included in the Credit Amount only to the extent that it is retained as a direct result of investment by Program Accounts.
 Compensation that is not directly derived from Program Account assets is not included in the Credit Amount.
+Credit Amounts for non-Fidelity funds and ETPs are calculated one month in arrears.
+As a result, when a Program Account is closed, certain Credit Amounts for non-Fidelity funds and ETPs will not be applied against the Gross Advisory Fee for any partial period during the month in which a Program Account is closed.
+In such circumstances, Credit Amounts not applied to a closed Program Account are allocated, pro rata based on assets, among the open Program Accounts in the Program at the time the Credit Amount is applied.
 In addition, certain de minimis revenue received by Strategic Advisers' affiliates could be donated to charity (rather than included in the Credit Amount) or could be allocated, pro rata based on client assets, among open Program Accounts in the Program.
+This operational process results in credits that would otherwise be attributable to one Program Account being received by another Program Account.